-Barton Scully's dutiful but unfulfilled wife was completely naïve sexually until she got wind of Dr. Masters' study.
-Her awakening led to a surprising turn in her own life and a devastating realization about her husband's true desires.
-She is now torn between the prospect of a sexless marriage with her best friend and an uncertain future.
+Barton Scully's dutiful but unfulfilled wife is completely naïve sexually until she gets wind of Dr. Masters' study.
+Her awakening leads to a surprising turn in her own life and a devastating realization about her marriage.

 The incredibly versatile Allison Janney has taken her place among a select group of actors who combine a leading lady’s profile with a character actor’s art of performance.

 Currently starring alongside Anna Faris in the CBS/Chuck Lorre sitcom MOM, Janney’s latest feature work includes Jason Bateman’s directorial debut BAD WORDS, TRUST ME for director/actor Clark Gregg, and the Dreamworks animated film MR. PEABODY & SHERMAN.
 Due to be released is TAMMY, with Melissa McCarthy, DAYS AND NIGHTS, from Christian Camargo and THE REWRITE, with Hugh Grant.
 Janney previously appeared in THE WAY WAY BACK, with Steve Carell and Toni Collette; THE ORANGES, with Catherine Keener; LIBERAL ARTS, with Josh Radnor and STRUCK BY LIGHTNING with Chris Colfer.
 She co-starred in the Academy Award® nominated film THE HELP, the cast of which won Ensemble awards from the Screen Actors Guild®, National Board of Review, and the Broadcast Film Critics Association.